Keybby/ihm-keyboard/rapports/partie_2_prototype.typ

 One of the most time-consuming task is setting the letters on the keyboard.
 To make it easier, the user can double-click on any key, and it will write on the interface the message \<press a key to set>.
 Then, any key the user presses will be registered in the app.

 == Templates

 The user can also start from an already existing keyboard (a geometry + a layout).

-Then, he can modify everything and save it as a new keyboard.
+Then, the user can modify everything and save it as a new keyboard.

 = Preview

 When the user is happy with his keyboard, he can generate a visualization.
-It consists in a svg image for each layer that the user can either use pre-made for the simplest shapes or possibly import.
+It consists in a svg image for each layer.
+The exported file will most likely be JSON that the user can then import back onto the tool later.